From 1 - 10 / 2635

 • Categories

-Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
-Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
-The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
+The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This GSWA Carnarvon Basin South TMI Grid Geodetic has a cell size of 0.00083 degrees (approximately 88m).
-The units are in nanoTesla (or nT).
-The data used to produce this grid was acquired in 2012 by the WA Government, and consisted of 124028 line-kilometres of data at 400m line spacing and 60m terrain clearance.
+The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
+A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
+This GSSA Barton DoseRate grid geodetic has a cell size of 0.00042 degrees (approximately 43m) and shows the terrestrial dose rate of the Barton Airborne Magnetic Radiometric and DEM Survey, SA, 2017.
+The data used to produce this grid was acquired in 2017 by the SA Government, and consisted of 111668 line-kilometres of data at 200m line spacing and 60m terrain clearance.